-The computer in your vehicle is capable of recording detailed data potentially including but not limited to information such as:
+Computers in your vehicle are capable of recording detailed data potentially including but not limited to information such as:

-- the use of restraint systems including seat belts by the driver and passengers, - information about the performance of various systems and modules in the vehicle, and
+- the use of restraint systems including seat belts by the driver and passengers, - information about the performance of various systems and modules in the vehicle, and - information related to engine, throttle, steering, brake or other system status.

-• information related to engine, throttle, steering, brake or other system status potentially including information related to how the driver operates the vehicle including but not limited to vehicle speed.
+Any of this information could potentially include information regarding how the driver operates the vehicle potentially including but not limited to information regarding vehicle speed, brake or accelerator application or steering input.
 This information may be stored during regular operation or in a crash or near crash event.

 This stored information may be read out and used by: